 Pioneers Adopt Radical Transparency

-Pioneers in the metaverse space, Loot NFT Co., the company behind Lootverse, a realistic parallel world powered by NFTs, has incorporated radical transparency in their processes since their launch seven months ago.
-This approach pushed the boundaries of technological expansions, integrating teams, partners, and Lootizens (citizens of Lootverse) in a creative flow to collectively contribute to the ecosystem’s evolution.
+Pioneers in the metaverse space, ThemeWorlder, the company behind Lootverse, a natural parallel world powered by NFTs, has implemented radical transparency since their launch seven months ago.
+This has enabled them to push the boundaries of technological expansion, integrating teams, partners, and users (citizens of Lootverse) into a creative flow, all of which contribute to the evolution of the ecosystem.

-Co-Founder and CEO, James Duchenne, explains, that not only is the documentation of each stage systematically released, most topics are actively discussed in internal forums and members’ opinions are taken into consideration, and formally communicated in the Parliament.
+Co-Founder and CEO James Duchenne explains that not only are the details of each stage systematically released, but most topics are actively discussed in internal forums, and members’ opinions are taken into account and formally communicated in the Parliament.
 The Parliament is a section of Lootverse where landowners participate and help govern the world.